-I. The Bank derecognises a financial asset when, and only when:
+I. The Bank derecognizes a financial asset when, and only when:

-- The contractual rights to the cash flows from the financial asset expire; or - It transfers the financial asset as set out in ii and iii and the transfer qualifies for derecognition in accordance with iv.
+• The contractual rights to the cash flows from the financial asset expire; or

+• It transfers the financial asset as set out in ii and iii and the transfer qualifies

-- II.
-The Bank transfers a financial asset if, and only if, one of the following situations occurs: - It transfers the contractual rights to receive the cash flows of the financial asset; or - Retains the contractual rights to receive the cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement that meets the conditions in iii. - III.
-When the Bank retains the contractual rights to receive the cash flows of a financial asset (the original asset), but assumes a contractual obligation to pay those cash flows to one or more entities (the eventual recipients), the Bank treats the transaction as a transfer of a financial asset if, and only if, all of the following three conditions are met: - The Bank has no obligation to pay amounts to the eventual recipients unless it collects equivalent amounts from the original asset.
+- Retains the contractual rights to receive the cash flows of the financial asset but assumes a contractual obligation to pay the cash flows to one or more recipients in an arrangement that meets the conditions in iii. - III.
+When the Bank retains the contractual rights to receive the cash flows of a financial asset (the original asset), but assumes a contractual obligation to pay those cash flows to one or more entities (the eventual recipients), the Bank treats the transaction as a transfer of a financial asset if, and only if, all the following three conditions are met: - The Bank has no obligation to pay amounts to the eventual recipients unless it collects equivalent amounts from the original asset.
 Short-term advances by the entity with the right of full recovery of the amount lent plus accrued interest at market rates do not violate this condition; - The Bank is prohibited by the terms of the transfer contract from selling or pledging the original asset other than as security to the eventual recipients for the obligation to pay them cash flows; and - The Bank has an obligation to remit any cash flows it collects on behalf of the eventual recipients without material delay.
 In addition, it is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents during the short settlement period from the collection date to the date of required remittance to the eventual recipients, and interest earned on such investments is passed to the eventual recipients. - IV.
 When the Bank transfers a financial asset (see ii. above), it shall evaluate the extent to which it retains the risks and rewards of ownership of the financial asset.
-In this case: - If the Bank transfers substantially all the risks and rewards of ownership of the financial asset, it shall derecognise the financial asset and recognise separately as assets or liabilities any rights and obligations created or retained in the transfer;
+In this case: - If the Bank transfers substantially all the risks and rewards of ownership of the financial asset, it shall derecognize the financial asset and recognize separately as assets or liabilities any rights and obligations created or retained in the transfer;